 |Nuclear Magnetic Resonance of Biomolecules - CNRS URA 2185|

 Our research area is mainly dedicated to the structure determination of proteins, peptides, nucleic acids and oligosaccharides, in relation to their function but also to molecular interactions studies.
 The driving force is to adapt NMR techniques to biological problems.
-How can NMR be used to answer a peculiar biological question and is NMR the only tool to answer it?
+How can NMR be used to answer a peculiar question and is NMR the only tool to answer it?
 Thus, not only modern NMR techniques are employed but also different biophysical approaches are used.

 Structural and functional studies of bacterial proteins involved in heme acquisition